ueberauth/ueberauth/README.md

 ## Callback Phase

 The callback phase is where the fun happens.
 Once a successful request phase has been completed, the request phase provider (OAuth provider or host site, etc) should call the callback URL.
-The strategy will intercept the request via the `callback_phase!`.
+The strategy will intercept the request via the `handle_callback!`.
 If successful, it should prepare the connection so the `Ueberauth.Auth` struct can be created, or set errors to indicate a failure.

 See `Ueberauth.Strategy` for more information on constructing the Ueberauth.Auth struct.